azkahariz/rose/README.md

 Third, I used Background Subtraction for remove a background that is target object.
 And I want to detect different in the background target object.

 Final, I used Hough transform again in the image tranform after remove background Subtraction for detect bomb in the image and measure the radius and angle from the target.

 <h2>Discussion</h2>
+In this simulation I used camera PS3 for detection target and bombs.
+I use a miniature tower as high as 15 centimeters.
+The distance of the tower to the center of the target is 50 centimeters.
+In the simulation, approximately 1 centimeter is equal to 1 meter. kamera ke pusat target 50 cm

 <h2>Results and Conclusions</h2>